 Traffic accidents can lead to severe injuries.
 Worse, they can lead to the death of our friends and family.
-Unfortunately, West Virginia has a high fatal car accident rate, much higher than the national average.
+Unfortunately, West Virginia has a high fatal car accident rate, much higher than the national average, and the highest rate of overall injury death in the nation.
 It has been that way for years, but why?
 Car accidents can lead to tremendous pain and suffering as well as major economic expenses for victims and their family members.
 Here, review some of the reasons that West Virginia has a high car accident fatality rate.

 High rate of vehicular deaths

 In a news article that covered a recent year of traffic fatalities in West Virginia, a study showed that the Mountain State has a crash fatality rate of 14.7 per 100,000 people.
 This is much higher than the national average (11.6 per 100,000 people), and it is also higher than the rates in most states around West Virginia (Ohio, Maryland, Pennsylvania, and Virginia).
 The only state around West Virginia that also has fatality rates higher than the national average is Kentucky.